Call for Works: The Musical Metacreation Concert at the Ninth International Conference on Computational Creativity, Salamanca, Spain, June 2018

 - Music that uses evolution, emergence or ecosystemic concepts.

-Please submit a one page A4-portrait PDF describing your work before the submission deadline.
-Your submission should:
+Please submit a two page A4-portrait PDF describing your work before the submission deadline.
+Email your submission to firstname.lastname@example.org

 - Describe the work.